Neloy262/YOLO-V-/README.md

 file from the following link
 https://youtu.be/wqctLW0Hb_0

-Rename the video as traffic.mkv
+Rename the video as traffic.mkv.
+To stop the program press q.